cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ###### Pair Trading.py
 1. Pair Trading using cointegration, statmodels...

+###### Short Selling IB Trading.py
+1. Use ib_insync to short sell the target stock if a new short selling report of the target is released.

 ###### Stream IEX Market Data.py
 1. Stream IEX market data for all S&P500 constituents last trade updates and SPY S&P500 last trade update.

+###### US Sector Rotational IB Trading.py
+1. Find the best target ETF and then use ib_insync to buy the target ETF if the target ETF drops below certain threshold near the market close.

 ###### User Defined Functions.py
 1. Monte Carlo Simulation in Apache Spark Distributed System.
 2. Shapley Additive Explanations (SHAP) for small datasets.